-Personal Math Trainer provides a digital path to intervention, with flexible options for addressing Tiers 1, 2, and 3, along with an assessment, management, and reporting system to track student progress.
-The program offers focused, standards-aligned instruction through tiered teaching lessons and interactive
+Soar to Success Math provides a digital path to intervention, with flexible options for addressing Tiers 1, 2, and 3, along with an assessment, management, and reporting system to track student progress.

+The program resource, Response to Intervention for the Common Core State Standards, offers focused, standards-aligned instruction through tiered teaching lessons.

 Response to Intervention for the Common Core State Standards Tier 1 Grade-level content: Students have the opportunity to experience new instruction on grade-level concepts they have not yet mastered.
 Tier 2 Prerequisite skills: Students have the chance to experience new instruction in the prerequisite skills they need for success with grade-level content.
 Tier 3 Scaffolded activities: Students use real-world situations and carefully scaffolded examples to build the foundational knowledge they need to succeed with grade-level content.
-Once students achieve success at Tier 3, they can move to Tier 2, then to Tier 1 for additional practice.
+Once students achieve success at Tier 3, they can move to Tier 2, and then to Tier 1 for additional practice.